Last Updated on December 31, 2025 by Maged kamel

 Case no.1 is the one for which the x-axis coincides with the base and the y-axis coincides with the opposite side, while case no.2 is the one for which the x-axis coincides with the base and the y-axis is at the intersection point between the adjacent side and the hypotenuse side.

-Case no.1, the moment of inertia for right-angle-Ix is the second case in the reference attached table from FE Exam reference manual 3-5.
+For Case no. 1, the moment of inertia for right-angle-Ix is the second case in the attached reference table from the FE Exam reference manual 3-5.
+While case 2 is the first case in the same table.
 This is the list of the first moment of area and inertia for the common plane shapes.

-The next slide image represents the difference between Case -1 and Case-2 of the right-angle Triangle. for case -1 the opposite of the triangle is at the left side and for case-2, the opposite of the triangle is at the right.
+The next slide image shows the difference between Case-1 and Case-2 of the right-angled triangle.
+For case -1, the opposite of the triangle is on the left side, and for case-2, the opposite of the triangle is on the right.

-How to get inertia for right-angle-Ix by using a horizontal strip?
+How can I get the inertia for a right-angle Ix using a horizontal strip?

-1-for line CB, we will write the equation as y=-h*x/b+h, we can check the validity of this equation by substituting the value of x coordinates of both C& b and get the corresponding value.
+We can check the validity of this equation by substituting the x-coordinates of both C& b and getting the corresponding y-values.

-How to get the inertia for right-angle-Ix by using a vertical strip?
+How can I get the inertia for right-angle-Ix using a vertical strip?

 3- The strip with an area dA, will be=y*dx.